Amsterdam: Find a room to rent

 Finding Pet-Friendly Homes

-Apparently, the city of Amsterdam has a daring attitude when it comes to pets, although there are some other obstacles in finding a pet-friendly room due to restrictions set by landlords.
-The whole search must begin with a caution in making the requirement of a pet-friendly room apparent, thereby sieving out those which are available.
+Apparently, the city of Amsterdam has a daring attitude when it comes to pets, although there are some obstacles in finding a pet-friendly room due to restrictions set by landlords.
+The whole search must begin by clearly stating the requirement for a pet-friendly room, thereby filtering out those that are not available.

 - Always check the landlord's pet allowance.